Map of the Lands in Mississippi ceded by the Chickasaws to the United States in 1832 and 1834

 - Created Date

 This map from the survey of Henry M. Lusher shows northern half of Mississippi and adjacent parts of Alabama, Tennessee and Arkansas.
-The boundary line between the Chickasaw and Choctaw nations is shown beginning at the Mississippi River.
-Map also shows Indian settlements, white settlements, river landings, roads and trails as well as changes made to the Tennessee-Mississippi state boundary.
+The Chickasaw-Choctaw boundary is shown beginning at the Mississippi River as well as Indian settlements, white settlements, roads and trails.
+The map also shows changes made to the Tennessee-Mississippi border.

 - Digital Library of Tennessee

 - Contributing Institution